According to Accenture, 9 in 10 UK workers have faced a mental health challenge. So, what can we do about it?

 So many of us worry about making new friends in the office, but having a social relationship and someone you can trust, get on with and enjoy the company of is so important.
 A regular job is 9 – 5 (or 6 for most of us let’s be honest), but your friendships are forever.
 So speak to that co-worker who has similar interests, ask them about their weekend and build a relationship so you’ve got someone to chat, rant and laugh with, because you’ll both need it.
 Who knows, your friendship may go further than a work environment?
 Life-long friendships are often formed in the workplace.

 We can often avoid plans mid-week as the fear of being tired (or even worse, hungover) in the workplace is too much to handle; but don’t punish yourself for having a life.
 Going for that coffee or meal with a friend after work is SO good for the soul, and we all know it, especially if it’s only every once in a while.
-Do as much as you can to get yourself out and about, and you’ll soon forget how dark and dull January can be – you’ll also sleep better, making that work morning wake up a little easier.
+Do as much as you can to get yourself out and about, and you’ll soon forget those lockdown days – you’ll also sleep better, making that work morning wake up a little easier.